 I'd never been great friends with Scorpius at school.
 The only times I'd talked to him, Rose had been clinging onto his side like a blood-sucking eel.
 And she'd usually spoken for him.
 If there was one thing I could say for sure about him it was that he was a bit of a wuss, really, and pretty accident prone if his Quidditch record was anything to go by.
 Seeing him apart from Rose was…odd, to say the least.
 But, then again, it was also odd not to see him in muddy flying robes with blood on his face - Rose and a calamitous Quidditch career were the only two things he'd really ever been known for.

 'Seen, um, Rose recently?' he asked, casually.

 'Er, she…she's not happy with you.'

-‘Ah.
-Well.’
-He shuffled, which looked uncomfortable, which was probably pretty appropriate considering the way his jeans seemed to be strangling him from the waist down.
-And he was facing the cousin of a girlfriend he hadn’t exactly parted on good terms with.
+'Ah.
+Well.'
+He shuffled uncomfortably, which was probably pretty appropriate considering the way his jeans seemed to be strangling him from the waist down.
+Oh, and he was facing the cousin of a girlfriend he hadn't exactly parted on good terms with.

 A most awkward silence indeed followed.

 'So,' he said conversationally.
 'Fancy, er, learning some photography?'

 I only just realised that Mr Holstone had run off with my Galleon and Sickle.